jsinger67/parol/docs/ParGrammar.md

 If you supply more than one of these two comment declarations the last one will win.

 As opposed to EBNF you use C-like line comments starting with two slashes (//) and bock comments (/\* ... \*/) in PAR files.
-This is a result of the close relation of PAR grammar to yacc/bison.
+This is a result of the close relationship between PAR grammar and bison's grammar.

 ## Case sensitivity